 Chewy’s emails sent to new customers

-Another convenient and automated way to collect feedback is by using a testimonial & rating platform like Trust.
+Another convenient and automated way to collect feedback is by using a testimonial and review platform like Trust.
 This tool gathers and displays your testimonials – all you have to do is approve them and they’re on your site.
 The process here is quite simple:

 1) Customer purchases the product and immediately receives a link,